grinnell-cs/csc151-images/_eboards/eboard35-3.md

 The original image is a square.
 What should I do with different aspect ratios?

-> Option 1: Stretch it in the longer direction by recalculating.
+> Option 1: Stretch it in the longer direction.

 > Option 2: Make a smaller-by-smaller square and then pad on the sides.